slymachenko/dzvin-music-app/README.md

 # DZVIN

 DZVIN is a music application that allows users to listen to videos from YouTube for free.
-It provides an ability to listen and search music, create playlists and recieve recommandations created based on user preferences.
+It provides an ability to listen and search music, create playlists and recieve recommandations based on user preferences.